rks101/eglinux/README.md

 [The talk with not so visionary, not so people-person, a simple, happy engineer](https://www.youtube.com/watch?v=o8NPllzkFhE) Linus Torvalds, who changed the world at least twice with Linux and Git.
 He started both projects as a hobby and to solve the problems he was facing.

-Linus Torvalds did not monetize Linux, instead shared the Linux kernel (heart of the OS) to the community to develop, and kept it out of corporate greed using GPL/GPLv3.
+Linus Torvalds did not monetize Linux, instead shared the Linux kernel (heart of the OS) to the community to develop, and kept it out of corporate capitalism (greed) with GPL/GPLv3.
 This Linux philosophy is also a reason why Linux flourished among enthusiasts and hobbyist developers.

 Linus Torvalds began developing the Linux kernel at age 21.
+During the origin of his personal project:

 No co-founder.
 No VC backing.